-Diageo Reserve World Class Special - World Class Evolution
+Diageo Reserve World Class Special - Evolution Of World Class

 As the World Class Global Final approaches (4 – 9 July 2013), it’s an opportunity for me to think about how the competition has evolved over the last five years.

 The very first World Class wasn’t even a Global event; it was only based in the UK, and had a very different format.
 Sixteen British bartenders turned up with their passports and took part in a cocktail event in London to decide which eight of them would get on the plane to Dublin the next day.
 There, they fought for the chance to fly to New York City with only four places up for grabs, and only one could return home with the prize.

 The idea was so popular that it was decided the competition should open its doors to the world’s best bartenders and the first truly global World Class competition sprang to life.
 We thought that it would be too cruel to invite people from far flung corners of the world, eliminate them after one round and send them right back home (that could be a very long, painful round-trip).
 Instead the plan was to would keep everyone together for the duration of the competition.

 So in 2009, Diageo Reserve invited 18 countries to send their finest bottle-slingers to fight it out at the first World Class Global Final in London.
 Our theme was ‘Hidden London’ and we hosted the bartending challenges in secret locations; back-room bars through wardrobes and even held the awards ceremony in a secret underground Masonic Temple.
 Our first winner Arisotelis Papadopolous was the formidable champion; he brought all his experience to bear (he is a legend in Greek bartending) and was indeed a worthy winner.